CodePushGo/website/src/content/blog/en/setup-ci-and-cd-in-gitlab.md

          environment:
            name: production

-Ensure you have your Capgo API key (CAPGO_TOKEN) added as a CI/CD variable in your GitLab project.
+Ensure you have your CodePushGo API key (CAPGO_TOKEN) added as a CI/CD variable in your GitLab project.
 Go to your project in GitLab, navigate to Settings > CI/CD > Variables, and add a variable named CAPGO_TOKEN with your API key value.

 Customize the build script to match your specific project's build process, such as changing the npm run build command.